utkuKutkut/Exchange-Rates-with-React-Native/README.md

 <br><br>
 Finally, we need to render our data and show it to users …\
 Before every return function, I put 4 very simple ‘IF’ statement to control if our data will be shown in ‘RED’ (decrease) or in ‘BLUE’ (increase).
 In order to do that, I simply compared ‘old’ values and ‘new’ values that we just received from the server.
 In my all tests, it worked fine.\
 In render functions, I put the same code except the colors.
-At the beginning of render, I put an image from a website (logo of the company) to have a beautiful design which is required.
+At the beginning of render, I put an image from a website to have a beautiful design.
 Then I put table and show exchange rates in these data tables.
 At the end, I put ‘touchable area’ and text input area in order to get comments from user.
 Logic is, users can write comment easily in this area and then just touch to ‘send comment’ button and function will be triggered and comments will be received to our server via the channel.\
 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/reactson.png)